 - diverse housing types addressing needs for seniors, down-sizers, millennials, and affordability;

-- reuse of almost all of the existing buildings;
+- restoration and reuse of almost all of the existing buildings;

 - maximizing open space and vistas;

-- buildings and area for a cultural hub; and
+- buildings and open area for a cultural hub; and

-- space designated for a recreational and sports complex.
+- space designated for a recreational and athletic complex.

-The plan balances these wide-ranging goals with the economic and financial feasibility objectives of minimal impacts on school and Town services, minimal effects in property tax rates from the tax payer’s perspective, and the potential for profitable development from the investor’s perspective.
+The plan balances the priorities and desires of the Community with the economic and financial objectives of minimal impacts on school and Town services, minimal effects on property tax rates, and the potential for profitable development from the investor’s perspective.

 6/12/18 Joint Meeting with MSHMPC, Board of Selectmen, Planning Board, and Warrant Committee.